International Kite Festival in Gujarat – Uttarayan

-Every year, Gujarat celebrates more than 200 festivals.
-The International Kite Festival (Uttarayan) is one of the biggest festivals celebrated.
-Months beforehand, homes in Gujarat begin to manufacture kites special box kites for the festival.
+The International Kite Festival (Uttarayan) is an annual kite festival held in January in Gujarat, India, to celebrate the Uttarayan—the days in the Hindu calendar when winter begins turning to summer.
+Households in Gujarat typically prepare kites months in advance.

 The festival of Uttarayan marks the day when winter begins to turn into summer, according to the Indian calendar.
 It is the sign for farmers that the sun is back and that harvest season, Makara Sankranti/Mahasankranti, is approaching.
 This is considered one of the most important harvest days in India as it also marks the end of winter and the beginning of the harvest season.
 Many cities in Gujarat organize kite competitions among their citizens.

 In this region of Gujarat and many other states, Uttarayan is such a huge celebration that it has become a public holiday in India lasting two days.
 During the festival, local food such as undhiyu (a mixed vegetable including yam and beans), chikki (sesame seed brittle) and jalebi are served to the crowds.
 Days before the festival, the market is filled with participants buying their supplies.

 In 2012, the Tourism Corporation of Gujarat mentioned that the International Kite Festival in Gujarat was attempting to enter the Guinness World Records book due to the participation of 42 countries in it that year.